 Title: Conservation Crew Member

-Status: This is a full-time, seasonal 450-hour AmeriCorps National Service position.
+Status: Full-time, seasonal 300-hour AmeriCorps National Service position

 The Conservation crew member position is an entry-level role.
 Crew members are supported on a variety of levels, by their crew leaders, program staff, project partners, and Conservation Legacy staff.
 While prior experience with the outdoors or outdoor work can be helpful, it is not a necessity for this position.
 We ask that crew members embrace learning opportunities, face challenges, and build community with their crew.

-Projects take place across the Appalachian Region, including work with the US Forest Service, the National Park Service, and other land managers.
-During their time in the field, crew members camp overnight and work outdoors in all types of weather conditions, performing heavy manual labor related to environmental conservation and restoration projects.
+The crew will work with North Carolina State Parks and will travel across the entire state, working in various state parks.
+During their time in the field, Crew Members camp overnight and work outdoors in all types of weather conditions, performing heavy manual labor related to environmental conservation and restoration projects.
 These hands-on projects include visitor access improvements, trail construction and maintenance, habitat restoration, invasive species treatments, historic restoration, disaster relief, and much more.
 Most projects require hiking out to remote work sites for the day with tools, equipment, and day pack.

-ACC supports a culture of feedback and growth.
-Crew members will set goals at the beginning of the season and review their performance through both self-evaluation and a review with their crew leader in the middle and at the end of their season.
-Evaluations will cover areas such as professionalism, responsibility and leadership, communication, engagement, productivity, safety, and equipment use.
-Crew members will also be asked to evaluate their crew leaders’ performance, the overall program, and their experience at the end of their term.
+CCNC supports a culture of feedback and growth.
+Crew Members will set goals at the beginning of the season and review their performance through both self-evaluation and a review with their Crew Leader in the middle and at the end of their season.
+Evaluations will cover topic areas including Professionalism, Responsibility, Leadership, Communication, Community Engagement, Project Work, Safety, Organization, and Equipment.
+Crew Members will also be asked to evaluate their Crew Leaders’ performance, the overall program, and their experience at the end of their term.

-ACC is an independent, non-residential program.
-Crew Members are responsible for their own housing, food, and transportation when not in the field.
-While members will be asked to supply as much of their personal equipment as possible, loaner gear will be available if needed, especially for more expensive items such as tents and sleeping bags.
+CCNC is an independent, non-residential program.
+Crew members are responsible for their own housing, food, and transportation when not in the field unless otherwise specified.
+Some equipment is available to borrow throughout the season, but Crew Members are asked to supply as much of their own personal gear as possible.
 A gear list is provided upon acceptance into the program.
-Please ask immediately if there is loaner gear you require.
-In addition to providing food while in the field, ACC will provide group camp equipment, tools, protective gear, and transportation between ACC Offices and project sites.
+In addition to providing food while in the field, CCNC will provide group camp equipment, tools, protective gear, and transportation between Camp Slocum and project sites.

-Crew members are asked to work hard, stay positive, and be flexible with changing schedules, weather conditions, and project needs.
-This is a seasonal position; Crew Members are expected to fully commit to the experience, expectations, and timeline.
+Crew Members are asked to work hard, stay positive, and be flexible with changing schedules, weather conditions, and project needs.
+This is a seasonal position; Crew Members are asked to fully commit to the experience, expectations, and timeline.

 - $600/week living stipend, paid bi-weekly

-- AmeriCorps Segal Education Award upon successful completion of service term (award amount varies based on length of commitment and can be used for paying off federal student loans or paying tuition for a Title IV accredited college)
+- AmeriCorps Segal Education Award upon successful completion of service term (can be used for paying off federal student loans or paying tuition for a Title IV accredited college)